menu icon

 Instructions

-• Place the vegetables in the pot.
+• Combine vegetables with stock: Place the vegetables in the pot.
+Add the thyme and hot stock.

 Notes

 • Be careful not to overcook the vegetables.
+Cooking time depends on the size of your vegetables.

 • Use hot stock to speed up the cooking process.